message/iata/CZ.md

 - passengers younger than 6 years;
 - nationals of Czechia with a service passport traveling on duty for a maximum stay of 72 hours;
 - passengers with a diplomatic passport traveling on duty for a maximum stay of 72 hours.
-4. Passengers arriving from a country other than Albania, Andorra, Australia, Austria, Belgium, Bosnia and Herzegovina, Botswana, Brazil, Bulgaria, Canada, Chinese Taipei, Colombia, Croatia, Denmark, Estonia, Eswatini, Finland, France, Germany, Greece, Hong Kong (SAR China), Hungary, Iceland, India, Ireland (Rep.), Israel, Italy, Japan, Korea (Rep.), Kosovo (Rep.), Latvia, Lebanon, Lesotho, Liechtenstein, Lithuania, Luxembourg, Macao (SAR China), Malta, Malawi, Monaco, Montenegro, Mozambique, Namibia, North Macedonia (Rep.), Nepal, Netherlands, New Zealand, Norway, Paraguay, Peru, Poland, Portugal (only Azores and Madeira), Romania, Russian Fed., San Marino, Serbia, Singapore, Slovakia, Slovenia, South Africa, Sweden, Switzerland, Tanzania (incl.
-Zanzibar and Pemba), Thailand, Tunisia, USA, Vatican City (Holy See), Zambia or Zimbabwe must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
+4. Passengers arriving from a country other than Albania, Australia, Austria, Belgium, Bosnia and Herzegovina, Botswana, Brazil, Bulgaria, Canada, Chinese Taipei, Colombia, Croatia, Denmark, Estonia, Eswatini, Finland, France, Germany, Greece, Hong Kong (SAR China), Hungary, Iceland, India, Ireland (Rep.), Israel, Italy, Japan, Korea (Rep.), Kosovo (Rep.), Latvia, Lebanon, Lesotho, Liechtenstein, Lithuania, Macao (SAR China), Malawi, Monaco, Montenegro, Mozambique, Namibia, North Macedonia (Rep.), Nepal, New Zealand, Norway, Paraguay, Peru, Poland, Romania, Russian Fed., San Marino, Serbia, Singapore, Slovakia, Slovenia, South Africa, Sweden, Switzerland, Tanzania (incl.
+Zanzibar and Pemba), Thailand, Tunisia, USA, Vatican City (Holy See), Zambia or Zimbabwe, must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
 - This does not apply to:
+- passengers arriving from Madeira (Portugal);
 - passengers younger than 6 years;
 - nationals of Czechia with a service passport traveling on duty for a maximum stay of 72 hours;
 - passengers with a diplomatic passport traveling on duty for a maximum stay of 72 hours;